Can you swim in Lake Naivasha?

 1. Presence of Hippos: The Biggest Danger

-Lake Naivasha has a huge population of hippos, which among the most dangerous large mammals in Africa due to their highly territorial and aggressive behavior.
+Lake Naivasha has a huge population of hippos, which is among the most dangerous large mammals in Africa due to their highly territorial and aggressive behavior.
 Hippos are very territorial in water, and since they spend extended time in water, there is a possibility that a swimmer will not see them until it is too late.
 This alone makes it extremely unsafe to enter the lake.

 2. Potential Encounters With Other Wildlife